AtheMathmo/GraphicalAdaptiveSampler/GraphicalAdaptiveSampler/Graph/README.md

 The messages are stored within the Nodes - a dictionary maps each neighbour to an outbound message.
 This is probably not the best way to handle this as the graphical model and the algorithm are closely linked.

-### Details still to be decided

-1. How to handle message computation.
-Right now I am looking at delegate functions and having the message class be a wrapper for this function.
-The function will provide methods to do summation and products. *I'm sure there's a better way to handle this.*
+The messages are being computed within a helper class.
+I am using delegate Funcs and have mapped out how I am going to compute the messages for variables and factors.
+(Annotated in code).

 ## TODO: